bigpoppacode/bigpoppacode.io/api/mern-ecomm.md

 ---
-title: 'MERN Stack CAFE'
+title: 'MERN E-Comm App'
 subTitle: 'Building A Simple Full Crud MERN App'
 excerpt: 'I want to be the best.
 I want to be the best simple and plain, thats what drives me - Kobe Bryant'
-featureImage: '/img/6.png'
+featureImage: '/img/mern-ecomm.png'
 date: '12/25/22'
 order: 3
 ---